python-platonic/platonic.tools/docs/decisions/001-timeout-vs-blocking.md

 In current implementation, `receive()` and `__iter__()` are using the [ReceiveMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html) API call without `WaitTimeSeconds` parameter, which means they rely upon [short polling instead of long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-short-and-long-polling.html).

-Short polling means we only query a subset of SQS servers to optimize by performance.
+Short polling means we only query a subset of SQS servers to optimize for performance.
 Since we repeat the call in cycle, we are likely to pay for a handful of empty receive events.

 ### Timeout length